RomanAkhma/deployer/docs/getting-started.md

 ✔ Ok
 ```

 Now let's prepare for our first deploy.
-You need to configure parameters such as `repository`, `shared_files,` and others:
+You need to configure parameters such as `repository`, `shared_files`, and others:

 ```php
 set('repository', 'git@domain.com:username/repository.git');